ncm/nytm-spelling-bee/article.md

 instruction `CTZ`.
 C++ offers no direct equivalent, but given a bit of arithmetic `bitset<>::count()` serves.

-The "`.filter`" line is executed 190M times; the programs spend 90+% of their time here, in just four instructions.
-In one sense, this whole exercise is only examining how well the languages execute these two lines; but that is only because both race through the rest of the code.
+The "`.filter`" line is executed 190M times; the programs spend ~60% of their time in just four instructions, and almost all the rest in the loop inside.
+In one sense, this whole exercise only examines how well the languages execute these two lines; but that is only because both race through the rest of the code.
 Only some 720K iterations reach the "`.fold()`", but the innermost loop runs 5M times, and `scores[place]` is actually incremented 3M times.
 The "`fold()`", with its `scores` state passed along from one iteration to the next, is much faster than the equivalent loop with outer-scope state variables.
 The `words` iterator is "lazy", but the "`fold()`" call drives it to completion.

 I found that iterating over an array with (e.g.) "`array.iter()`" was much faster than with "`&array`", although it should be the same.
 (I